27-Year-Old Defenseman – Calgary Flames

 Travis Hamonic Contract Information:

-Hamonic signed a seven-year, $27 million contract with the Islanders in July of 2013.
+Signed a seven-year, $27 million contract with the Islanders in July 2013.

 To instantly reveal our fantasy analysis of every player – including Travis Hamonic – simply subscribe now.